Microscopic Rydberg electron orbit manipulation with optical tweezers: Adiabatic state preparation and dipole moment modulation

 \section{Adiabatic state preparation and dipole moment modulation}

 One route to prepare the polarized low angular momentum states is to start from a well-defined $m$ level of an $f$-state Rydberg atom excited in a magnetic field $B$ without the tweezer present, and then adiabatically ramping on the tweezer intensity.
 Figure~\ref{fig:Pramp} shows how the level splittings evolve with the tweezer power $P_0$ in a $50$mG field.
 The state corresponding to the minimum of the red $\eta=1/10$ PEC in Fig.~\ref{fig:f_block} adiabatically connects to the zero-field $m=3$ state.
 The shaded region indicates the fidelity between the polarized state obtained at given $P_0$ and the target state in Fig.~\ref{fig:f_block} computed for $B=0$.
-Note that there is a real crossing at $\sim 16$mW due to the reflection symmetries discussed above; the other curve starts from an $m=2$ level.
+Note that there is a real crossing at $\sim 16$ mW due to the reflection symmetries discussed above; the other curve starts from an $m=2$ level.

 The dipole moment of the perturbed low$-\ell$ states is largely preserved as the magnetic field increases.
 Figure~\ref{fig:dipolevsB} shows $\mathcal{D}_x$ of the perturbed $f-$state at core positions around the zero-field PEC minimum.
 As $B$ increases, the dipole moment saturates to a nearly constant value about half its zero-field value.
 At such larger $B$-fields single PECs can be energetically isolated, which enables the fast modulation of the dipole moment as discussed in the main text.
 This persists until the Zeeman splitting becomes large enough to bring the $f$ and $g$ blocks into near-degeneracy, where additional resonant mixing can strongly modify the state's character.
+Figs.~\ref{fig:Pramp} and ~\ref{fig:dipolevsB} further illustrate that the induced dipole moment is robust against small variations on $P_0$ and $R_c$.